 Family by Cycle – a family with three young children who enjoy cycling adventures.

-Sandy Hennis – a member of the Ice Maiden expedition, comprising of six British women, who used muscle power alone to ski coast-to-coast across Antarctica.
+Nics Wetherill – led a team of six British women who used muscle power alone to ski coast-to-coast across Antarctica.

 Clare Dyson – a qualified Mountain Leader who recently completed an adventure in Cumbria with her pony, Pansy.